Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 Let's analyze each of these characteristics.

 ### 1.2.1 A Fast language
+Mojo utilizes next-generation compiler technologies with integrated caching, multithreading, and cloud distribution technologies.
-- Mojo compiles to *machine code* specific to the target platform.
+It compiles to *machine code* specific to the target platform.
 It uses the MLIR compiler toolchain (which is itself based on LLVM) to achieve that.
-That way it harnesses all of LLVM execution speed optimizations.
+That way it harnesses all of LLVM/MLIR execution speed optimizations, and through MLIR, which talks to all exotic hardware platforms, it can unlock the performance potential of modern hardware.
+By progressively using types in code, performance can be enhanced.

+" - Autotuning: With autotuning, Mojo can automatically find the best values for your parameters, which can drastically streamline the programming process

+- Tiling optimization: Mojo includes a built-in tiling optimization tool that effectively caches and reuses data, which helps optimize performance by using memory located near each other at a given time and reusing it.

+- Parallel computing: Mojo introduces inbuilt parallelization, enabling multithreaded code execution, which can increase execution speed by 2,000x."

 - Mojo has no GC (garbage collection), so it doesn't suffer from GC pauses, and can be used in real-time domains.
-Instead, it has *automatic memory management*: it implements ownership-checking and lifetime concepts similar to Rust, simplifying the syntax.
+Instead, it has *automatic memory management*: it implements ownership and borrow-checking and lifetime concepts similar to Rust, simplifying the syntax.
+It also offers control over memory storage: struct field values are inline-allocated values.

+- Mojo also doesn't suffer from Python's GIL (Global Interpreter Lock), so it can put to use multiple threads and concurrency much better.

 - Early benchmark comparisons show that Mojo has the performance level of C/C++ (or faster) and Rust:
 ![benchmark comparisons](https://github.com/Ivo-Balbaert/The_Way_to_Mojo/blob/main/images/performance.png)
+It easily beats Python performance with 4 orders of magnitude.
 It uses the whole range of possibilities offered by modern compiler optimizations, including automatic parallel processing across multiple cores.
 This is nicely illustrated in this section of the Keynote speech (??) which announced Mojo to the world.

 ### 1.2.2 A Scalable language
 Starting with writing code like Python, you can scale all the way down to the metal and enabling you to program the multitude of low-level AI hardware.
 You can program the multitude of low-level AI hardware thanks to Mojo's MLIR foundation.
 Because of its LLVM fundament, it targets a wide diversity of OS platforms.
 MLIR itself has great adaptability to new kinds of hardware stacks and allows Mojo to scale to new exotic hardware types and domains.

 Conclusion: Mojo can run almost everywhere.

-A Mojo project compiles to a single binary asset (??): this makes for easy deployment, just copy the executable to the target machine and run it.
+A Mojo project compiles to a single executable: this makes for easy deployment, just copy the executable to the target machine and run it.

 ### 1.2.3 An Accelerated language
-(??)
+Mojo has been specifically designed to run AI-projects on diverse hardware, for example: GPUs for running CUDA, TCPU's, xCPUS's and so on.

 Mojo is also *safe and reliable* because of:
 * It has a statically typed (AOT - ahead of time) compilation.
 Mojo prefers compile-time errors to runtime errors, because solving bugs at runtime is so much more painful (as developers in dynamic languages like Python and Ruby know well): this gives developers more confidence in their codebase.